HigherOrderCO/HOP/README.md

 Higher Order Parser
 ===================

-HOP is a lightweight higher-order parser in Rust.
+HOP is a lightweight, higher-order parser in Rust.

 Hi-Parser provides a more Haskell-like parser style, and explores the `?` syntax of `Result` to have a do-block-like monadic notation.
 This isn't as good as a